17 Conditional probability and learning

 \[ \begin{aligned} &\mathrm{P}(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}) \\[2ex] &\qquad{}= \frac{ \mathrm{P}(U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}) }{ \mathrm{P}(U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}) } \\[1ex] &\qquad{}=\frac{0.114}{0.65} \\[2ex] &\qquad{}\approx \boldsymbol{17.5\%} \end{aligned} \]

-Let’s also check how the agent’s belief changes in the case where the first two patients are both urgent.
+Let’s also check how the agent’s belief changes in the case where the first two patients are both urgent instead.
 The calculation is completely analogous:

 \[ \begin{aligned} &\mathrm{P}(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}) \\[2ex] &\qquad{}= \frac{ \mathrm{P}(U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}) }{ \mathrm{P}(U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}) } \\[1ex] &\qquad{}=\frac{0.030}{0.107} \\[2ex] &\qquad{}\approx \boldsymbol{28.0\%} \end{aligned} \]

-In general we cannot say that the probability of a particular value (such as \({\small\verb;urgent;}\) in the scenario above) will decrease or increase as similar or dissimilar values are observed, nor how much the increase or decrease will be.
+In general we cannot say that the probability of a particular value (such as \({\small\verb;urgent;}\) in the scenario above) will decrease or increase as similar or dissimilar values are observed.
+Nor can we say how much the increase or decrease will be.

 In a different situation the probability of \({\small\verb;urgent;}\) could actually increase as more and more \({\small\verb;non-urgent;}\) cases are observed.
-Imagine, for instance, a scenario where the agent initially knows that there are 10 urgent and 90 non-urgent cases ahead.
-Having observed 90 non-urgent cases, the agent will give a much higher probability – 100% – that the next case will be an urgent one.
+Imagine, for instance, a scenario where the agent initially knows that there are 10 urgent and 90 non-urgent cases ahead (maybe these 100 patients have already been gathered in a room).
+Having observed 90 non-urgent cases, the agent will give a much higher, in fact 100%, probability that the next case will be an urgent one.
+Can you see intuitively why this conditional degree of belief must be 100%?

-All these situations are correctly handled with the four fundamental rules of inference and the formula for conditional probability derived from them.
+All these situations are, in any case, correctly handled with the four fundamental rules of inference and the formula for conditional probability derived from them!

 Exercises